stefanholek/rl/README.txt

 ``display_matches_hook``.
 The remaining hooks have no default implementations.

-The ``completion_entry_function``, marked with an '*' above, has traditionally been the place where Python's completion support hooks into readline.
+The ``completion_entry_function``, marked with an '*' above, has traditionally been the place where Python hooks into readline.
 In fact, ``readline.set_completer(func)`` sets readline's ``[rl_]completion_entry_function`` to ``func``. [#]_

 To be fair, the standard library only claims to support `word completion` as used in the ``cmd`` and ``rlcompleter`` modules.
-For more advanced use cases – most importantly filename completion – we need access to the entire graph.
+For more advanced use cases however – notably filename completion – we need access to the entire graph.

+[TBC]

 .. [#] This is not entirely correct.
 What it really does, is arrange things so that the readline C-library calls the Python function ``func``